 Radio has the biggest influence on people’s Happiness and Energy

-and on more occasions radio is the highest scoring medium (compared to TV and online) for increasing both energy and happiness.
-This is true across all days of the week and almost all times of day.
+and on more occasions, radio is the highest scoring medium (compared to TV and online) for increasing both energy and happiness.
+This is true across all days of the week and almost all times of the day.

 This radio editorial effect is proven to enhance engagement with advertising

 EEG tests in the lab confirm that radio stimulates positive engagement activity in the brain.
 They also confirm that when ads are preceded by radio editorial, levels of positive engagement are sustained throughout the ad break.